 CPM allows configuring backup using automation tools by utilizing AWS tags.
-By tagging a resource (EC2 instance, EBS volume or RDS instance), CPM can be notified what to do with this resource, and there is no need to use the GUI.
+By tagging a resource (EC2 instance, EBS volume, RDS instance, Aurora Cluster or Redshift cluster), CPM can be notified what to do with this resource, and there is no need to use the GUI.
 Since tagging is a basic functionality of AWS, it can be easily done via the API and scripts.

-12.2 The "cpm backup" tag
+13.2 The "cpm backup" tag